fbpx

 SDF works across the Scottish prison estate to develop peer roles and ensure more people leaving prison are offered training in overdose awareness, prevention and intervention prior to being offered a supply of nasal naloxone.

-SDF has established and supports two national peer networks to enhance the delivery of naloxone provision by peers.
+SDF has established and supports two national networks to enhance the delivery of naloxone provision by peers.

 peer Naloxone